dzmitry-lahoda-forks/linear_type/README.md

 ## Features

+* **compile_error**

   When this crates is compiled with the 'compile_error' feature flag then it will use the 'no-panic' crate to generate compile errors whenever `Linear<T>` will be dropped.

   Please read [https://github.com/dtolnay/no-panic#caveats][1] for details.

+* **drop_unchecked**

+  When this crate is compiled with the 'drop_unchecked' feature flag, then, in release builds, the contained value is simply wrapped in a `ManuallyDrop` and the check if a value is consumed with `.into_inner()` is omitted.
+While this is still safe, the linear-type semantic is not enforced and programs may leak resources for objects that are not properly consumed with `.into_inner()`.
+This defeats the purpose of this crate and adds only a small space and performance improvement.
+It should only be enabled on programs that are thoroughly validated and tested when required.

 [1]: https://github.com/dtolnay/no-panic#caveats